silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 1. command line or admin page to invoke course migration from old to split mongo (unless using lazy migration only)
 1. what if any of the split mongo use cases above to support in Studio?
 What to do w/ that functionality in case of hybrid split b/c old won't support the use cases?
 1. hook up Studio to split &/or hybrid
-1. hook up lms to hybrid
+1. hook up lms to hybrid or split
 1. test, test, test
 1. extend the studio api or implement the general one